 Many people don’t understand the difference between IoT and IIoT, and there are points in which they differentiate such as purpose, scale, reliability, security, AI integration, and use cases.

-The Industrial Internet of Things involves the management of large amounts of data, that’s why it is important to have stable and reliable IIoT devices, which depend on a good understanding and configuration of firmware and software.
+The Industrial Internet of Things involves the management of large amounts of data, which is why it is important to have stable and reliable IIoT devices, which depend on a good understanding and configuration of firmware and software.

 Another difference between IIoT and IoT has to do with the need for a higher level of security.
 The industrial IoT is in charge of sensible data, which may compromise the operational processes of an organization.
 Instead, IoT devices are used at a lower level of data management (but it doesn’t mean they don’t need to be secure as well.)